Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution: Our Proposed Schemes

 \textit{Intensive Ecall/Ocall Usage}: Giving a document \textsf{doc} with an identifier $id$ and $M$ unique keywords to the server, \textsf{Bunker-B} repeatedly performs the \textsf{Update} protocol by using $M$ \textit{ecall}s and then the same number of \textit{ocall}s to insert tokens to the index map $M_I$.
 It indicates that the number of \textit{ecall/ocall} for \textsf{Bunker-B} is linear to the keyword-document pairs for updates.
 In practice, a dataset can include a large number of keyword-document pairs ($>10^7$).
 As a result, \textsf{Bunker-B} takes $12\mu$s to insert one $(w,id)$ pair, and $2.36\times 10^7$ \textit{ecall/ocalls} to insert $10^6$ documents to the database.
 Similarly, deleting a \textsf{doc} in \textsf{Bunker-B} is the same as the addition, with the exception that the tokens contain $op=del$.
 Experimentally, \textsf{Bunker-B} takes $1.98\times 10^8$ $ecall/ocall$s to delete $2.5\times 10^5$ documents.
 The practical performance of Bunker-B can be found in Section~\ref{sec:evaluation}.
-We also note that \textsf{Bunker-B} only supports deletion updates on the index map $M_I$ without considering deleting real documents.
-To do so, \textsf{Bunker-B} will need additional $d_w$ \textit{ocalls} to request the server for the document deletion.
-This communication overhead is not mentioned in the previous work~\cite{Amjad19}.
+We also note that \textsf{Bunker-B} only supports deletion updates on the index map $M_I$ without considering deleting real documents~\cite{Amjad19}.

 \textit{Search Latency}: The re-encryption on non-deleted \textit{id}s per search makes \textsf{Bunker-B} inefficient.
 In particular, when the number of those $id$s is large and the deleted ones is a small portion (adding $10^6$ documents and deleting $25\%$ documents), \textsf{Bunker-B} takes $3.2$s to query a keyword (see Section~\ref{sec:evaluation}).